Goko1/Awery/README.md

 ## 🤝 Contribution

 We welcome all kinds of contributions, from translations to new features.
-Check out our [contribution guidelines](https://github.com/MrBoomDeveloper/Awery/blob/master/CONTRIBUTING.md) to get started.

 <p align="center">
    <a href="https://hosted.weblate.org/engage/awery"><img src="https://hosted.weblate.org/widget/awery/multi-auto.svg" alt="Translation status" /></a>